adam-zakaria/yolo-training/README.md

 To connect to the container remotely using VSCode bring up the command palette with ctrl+shift+p and type 'Connect to Host'.
 ### Problems
 There is a problem where I am repeatedly prompted for a password despite typing in the correct one.
 A solution for me was ctrl+shift+p 'Kill VSCode Server on Host'.
+A lot of other problems have occurred that I have not documented.
+Please pull me in if you are experiencing a stubborn issue and I may be able to help.